hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Thanks for reminding me of splitters and for the link.
 I'll see if anything useful can be picked from there when I have time.

 [17:47:47](#kIUan9vhmBboH98wZ4rYEk_Mi2p10F5a_ik7O9Y8K9w) <planetsizecpu (Jose Luis)>:
-Great job @hiiamboris I will try to make time for test on weekend Ì†ΩÌ∏ç
+Great job @hiiamboris I will try to make time for test on weekend üòç

 [17:49:58](#wOxGkeyN65a1KloDbLJ1keK0jFDVr5sjhT4N19CqpWs) <planetsizecpu (Jose Luis)>:
 That grid widget feels superb!